keskarshreesh/lucra_fullstack_app/README.md

 3. **messages**:<br>
   Stores the message history, each record consists of `id` (primary key), `message` (content of message), `chat_role` (message sent by `user` or `assistant`), `chat_id` (foreign key linked to `chats`), indicating the chat which the message belongs to and `created_at` indicating the timestamp at which the message was created.

+## Server
+### Controllers
+Controllers are the "entry-points" for requests coming from the client, they extract request payload and handle initial JWT validation, return response after application logic has been executed
+1. **auth_bp**:<br>
+These endpoints handle all authentication and user related requests, including user account creation, login and JWT access token creation, validating JWT token and returning user details.
+2. **chat_bp**:<br>
+These endpoints handle requests for creating and retrieving chat details.
+3. **messages_bp**:<br>
+These endpoints handle requests for fetching all past messages for a chat and getting responses from the AI model.

+### Services
+Services execute the core application logic after receiving request data from the controllers.
+They handle database interactions and requests to external services (HuggingFace).
+They mirror the Controllers in structure.

+### Entitites
+These are models for the MySQL database tables created for the Object Relational Mapping (ORM) utility, i.e **SQL Alchemy**.
+They allow execution of database transactions implicitly through the Python code as opposed to SQL queries.
+There is one entity for each database table.

+### Data-Transfer Objects (DTOs)
+These are the objects used to transfer data as JSON payload in response to client requests.
+They capture essential data from entities that is needed on the client and return it in a serializable format.

+## Client
+The Client is a React application, with the following important parts:
+### App Context
+This contains the data and utilities accessible throughout the application, i.e Authenticated User data and handlers to manage it, waiting spinners and update alerts.
+### localStorage
+In this application, we use the browser `localStorage` to store the JWT (access token), which is used by the server to authenticate client requests and for session management.
+The JWT is added to `localStorage` during login, removed during logout and accessed by each client request
+### Components
+These are the core of the React application, they manage user inputs, user session and sending requests to and managing responses from the server.

 # Future Work
 1. **Improve application security**: <br>
   Login and session management to be implemented through cookies, currently implemented through `JWT` which can be vulnerable to `CSRF` attacks